‘Sit down, Lorimer,’ he said.

 As a student at Dulwich college, Wodehouse edited the school magazine, The Alleynian, and received his first payment for writing in 1900 from Public School Magazine for a piece on ‘Some Aspects of Game-Captaincy’.

-Wodehouse fans will detect a hint of the autobiographical, even in these stories.
+Wodehouse enthusiasts will detect a hint of the autobiographical in these stories.

 It is a splendid thing to be seventeen and have one’s hair up and feel that one cannot be kissed indiscriminately any more by sticky boys and horrid old gentlemen who “knew you when you were that high, my dear,” or who nursed you on their knees when you were a baby.
 When I came down to dinner for the first time in a long frock and with my hair in a bun there was a terrific sensation.
 Father said, “My dear Joan!” and gasped.
 The butler looked volumes of respectful admiration.
 The tweeny, whom I met on the stairs, giggled like an idiot.
 Bob, my brother, who is a beast, rolled on the floor and pretended to faint.
 Altogether it was an event.
 Mr. Garnet, who writes novels and things and happened to be stopping with us for the cricket, asked me to tell him exactly how it felt to have one’s hair up for the first time.
 He said it would be of the utmost value to him to know, as it would afford him a lurid insight into the feminine mind.